OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 So it is also stated elsewhere:

-> ‘You will not allow Your Holy One to see decay.’
+> ‘You will not allow Your Holy One to ever decay.’

 ## Acts 13:36